saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 Now you should be all done and be able to use the NFS server in your kubernetes cluster as your storage provisioner.

 ##### On worker nodes
-> Ok sorry I told you we won't execute anything on the worker nodes anymore.
+> Ok, sorry I told you we won't execute anything on the worker nodes anymore.
 I was lying about this, but I just wanted to make sure that you are not executing all these commands in the wrong terminal and regret it afterwards.

 Our worker nodes need to read and write the files via NFS.
-So they need the 'nfs' command in order to connect to our master serving this.
+So, they need the 'nfs' command in order to connect to our master serving this.
 ```
 sudo apt-get install -y nfs-common
 ```
-You can now close your worker terminals again. ;-)
+You can now close your worker terminals again!

 ##### Back on the master
-Yeah we are back guys, back on the master with the next commands!
+Yeah, we are back guys, back on the master with the next commands!

 #### Persistence Volume on Kubernetes
 To use our above installed NFS server we need to install some roles and give them access (RBAC).